MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 :::image type="content" source="media/app-registration-dynamics-crm-delegated-permissions.png" alt-text="A screenshot of the Approvals kit App API permissions with the Request API permissions panel open.":::

+##### App Registration Admin Consent

+For the API permissions you may need to grant tenant wide permissions for the created application.
+Follow the guidance in [Grant Admin Consent](/entra/identity/enterprise-apps/grant-admin-consent) to provide the required permissions.

+If administrator consent is not granted, when users attempt to create a connection with the custom connector they can receive an error similar to the following:

+> [!NOTE]
+>
+> user@contoso.com
+>
+> **Need admin approval**
+>
+> needs permission to access resources in your organization
+> that only an admin can grant.
+Please ask an admin to grant
+> permission to this app before you can use it.
+>
+> Have an admin account?
+Sign in with that account
+>
+> Return to the application without granting consent

+##### App Registration Secret

+For the created application add the application secret that will be used by the custom connector using the following steps:

 1. Create a secret by moving to **Certificates and Secrets** section and select **New client secret**.
 1. Add a description and select an appropriate expiry date.
 Select **Add**.